Gharpe.com : A Site for Home Delivery Business in India.

 Azad India Foundation organized training in detergent and agarbatti (incense) stick making from Khadi Gram Commission for the group members.
 The group members then decided to start agarbatti making on small scale.
 They pooled their resources and bought raw material from Kishanganj and Siliguri.

 After the incense sticks were ready the main problem was of marketing.
 The president of the Group Sushila along with her daughter Kalyani started selling to the paan shops, house to house within the village and extended family.
 They earned profit of Rs 100 which gave them hope and strength for the future.
-Again they bought raw material and devised new strategy.
-Now they do two type of packeting -one rupee and 10 rupees.
-One rupee packets are sold within the village and ten rupee packets are given to small shops outside the village etc.

 They also have started giving money on interest to women within the group and village also.
 Earlier it was Rs 2 per month now they have raised it to Rs 10 per month within the group and Rs 15 for the women other then group.